Arthy000/gherkin-testcafe/README.md

 With TestCafé version 2.0, this package has introduced some breaking changes to it's API.
 These changes help this package be more future-proof in terms of upcoming features.

-When upgrading this package from version 1 to version 2, keep in mind, that the following things have changed:
+When upgrading from version 1 to version 2, keep in mind that the following things have changed:

 * CLI interface is now passed through from TestCafé itself.
 So some options have changed:
   * `--specs`, `--steps`, `-s` and `-d` option no longer exist.
 Please define all the files as regular test files.
-    Also note, that all feature files have to have `.feature` file ending.
+    Also note, that all feature files must have the `.feature` file extension.
-  * `-b` option is now a shorthand for `--list-browsers` (as it is in the regular testcafe CLI).
+  * `-b` option is now a shorthand for `--list-browsers` (as it is in the regular TestCafé CLI).
-    Define browsers like you would in testcafe.
+    Define browsers like you would with TestCafé.
     See also [CLI usage](#cli-usage).
 * Step parameters are now passed to the step implementation as an array.
   Code needs to be refactored in the following way: